 Club Modules Layout Gallery

-The following pictures were taken at a recent showing and are presented along with some facts, noting the primary builder.
-You will want to come see the actual display at the next train show in order to fully appreciate the attention to detail that club members are so very proud of!
+The following pictures were taken at a show in 2016 and show you the layout at that time.
+You will want to come see the actual display at our next train show, in order to fully appreciate our club members’ attention to detail!

 IMG_4032a